edgexfoundry/device-snmp-go/README.md

 ### Packaging

-This component is packaged as docker image and snap.
+This component is packaged as docker images.

-For docker, please refer to the [Dockerfile](Dockerfile) and [Docker Compose Builder] scripts.
+Please refer to the [Dockerfile](Dockerfile) and [Docker Compose Builder] scripts.

-For the snap, refer to the [snap](snap) directory.

 ### Pre-Requisites